ucsb-cs32/s21/_lab/lab05.md

 ============
 Introduce and modify the following classes as follows to support printing a combined report, using the visitors pattern.
 1) Create a visitor class to be used as an interface.
 This should only define pure virtual methods to visit the two types: hospitalData and demogData
-2) Modify placeData to also include a pure virtual function:
+2) Modify placeData to also include a pure virtual function (so that derived classes can accept a visitor):
 ```
     //Lab05 anything that is place data must accept a visitor (aka must be visitable)
     virtual void accept(class Visitor &v) = 0;